Nellie Gerdrum Lodge #41

-Where: Our Saviors Lutheran Church, 1720 Harris Avenue, Bellingham, WA
+Where: In-person meetings are held at Our Saviors Lutheran Church, 1720 Harris Avenue, Bellingham, WA

 Contact Us: Click on this link to contact us.
 Be sure to list our lodge if you want more information from us!
 Please allow seven days for a return message.
 Tusen Takk!